-Mozy, the online backup service from EMC-owned Decho, and broadband provider China Telecom said today they’ve forged a partnership to bring cloud-based services to China, opening up another revenue stream for China’s largest broadband provider.
+Mozy, the online backup service from EMC (s emc)-owned Decho, and broadband provider China Telecom (s cha) said today they’ve forged a partnership to bring cloud-based services to China, opening up another revenue stream for China’s largest broadband provider.
 Financial terms of the deal weren’t disclosed.

 The two will offer a cloud-based online backup service, called eYun, that uses Mozy’s technology to help Chinese web users manage and protect their personal information in case of a computer crash or virus attack.
 China, with over 330 million users, has the world’s largest Internet market.
 China Telecom isn’t the first broadband provider to offer online backup services; Verizon (s vz) and Comcast (s cmcsa) released similar offerings earlier this year.
 But they typically carry a higher price tag than those from pure-play online backup companies like Mozy and Carbonite.